CryptoGirls/trx-token-airdrop-stake/README.md

 - sraddress: Super Representative's address.
 This field is mandatory ONLY if you want to give a bonus to the SR's voters
 - owneraddress: The addres from where the token payments will be broadcasted
 - node: node where you get data
 - nodepay: node used for payments.
-It's recommended to change the nodepay to http://127.0.0.1:9000 after clone and install Rovak's docker containers repo (Please see the details in dependencies section)
+It's recommended to change the nodepay to http://127.0.0.1:9000 after clone and install Rovak's docker containers repo (Please see the details in dependencies section).
+If you won't use the docker, don't change the nodepay but we strongly recommend to use a smaller wallet from which to send the tokens because it can be compromised.
 - amount: total amount of tokens to distribute (bonuses will be included in this amount)
 - percentagebonusforvoters: percentage you want to give as bonus to the SR's voters; 0 for no bonuses
 - minpayout: the minimum amount for a payout, must be integer (no decimals).
 Note: All the transactions will be broadcasted with integer token amounts.
-- pk: the private key of your address
+- pk: the private key of the address from which the payments will be sent
 - donations: a list of objects (address: amount) for send static amount every payout
 - donationspercentage: a list of objects (address: percentage) for send static percentage every payout
 - skip: a list of addresses to skip.
-The script will get all the addresses in the network that owns that specific token.
+The script will get all the addresses in the network that own that specific token.
 To skip the issuer's wallet you must add that address here.
 Example: "skip": ["ISSUER_ADDRESS"]

 Edit the following line in accounts.js by replacing TOKEN_NAME with the token name: